-To pass this exam, you should be getting just about full marks in tasks 1 and 2, so long as you are well prepared.
+To pass Financial Statements, you should be getting just about full marks in tasks 1 and 2, so long as you are well prepared.
 They are worth 40 marks out of a possible 150.
 Your statements might not balance, but you could well have 39/40 marks.
-There are a lot of level 3 concepts tested here, such as depreciation, accruals and prepayments, but in the context of a limited company.
+You will find a lot of level 3 concepts tested here, such as depreciation, accruals and prepayments, but in the context of a limited company.

 Consolidated accounts, whilst initially hard, is another one where you should be doing well, as you will always have to deal with PUP and intercompany transactions.
 Here the tasks tend to be very repetitive, and are worth 30 marks, for which sometimes the task is simply to add two numbers together.

-It is hard to guess the first written task, as there are many financial reporting standards, though the last one will be ratio analysis.
+You will find it hard to guess the first written task.
+There are many financial reporting standards, though the last one will be ratio analysis.
 This will usually be centred around gross margin and operating margin due to them being so key to test understanding.
 Gearing and interest cover are another two which I would bet on coming up.

 You can just use the same standard answers for these every time, but tweak them to the context of the scenario.
 For example, if gross profit has changed, you know this is related to the cost per unit changing and/or the sales price per unit changing.
 Don’t forget to link one ratio to another and give real world suggestions as to what may have caused the change or movement in the ratio.

-Please don’t think that you need to learn every IFRS, you don’t, and life is too short.
+Please don’t think that you need to learn every IFRS for Financial Statements, you don’t, and life is too short.
 We are testing that you know what to do, not which IFRS tells you what to do.

 You don’t need to know every single standard off by heart.
 However, these will be tested in tasks 4 and 5.
 You need to know a reasonable amount about the main ones.

 So with IAS 17 leases, you need to know a few things which are indicative of a finance lease.